EnuelOB-1/Portfolio-projects/Sales-report with Power Query, Power Pivot, and DAX (Excel)/README.md

     * Duplicating and `Referencing` Queries
     * `Grouping` and `Aggregating` Data
 4. Creating the Data Model & Relationship Between Tables
-5. Creating Calculated Columns and Measures with DAX
+5. Creating Calculated Columns and DAX Measures
-7. Using Pivot Tables and Slicers
+7. Using Pivot Tables to genetate a simple "easy-to-follow" report

+&nbsp;&nbsp;
+&nbsp;&nbsp;